theusaf/kahoot-creator/README.md

 ### Properties
 - `id`: The uuid of the current kahoot quiz
 - `questions`: The questions of the kahoot
+  - When the class is created, it will automatically have an empty `quiz` question.
 - `quiz`: The kahoot
 - `title`: The title of the kahoot
   - **It is recommended to use this property to set the name of the quiz.
 (It automatically sets the 'slug' of the kahoot for you)**